Nebraska Medicaid Program

 Who is covered?

 Nebraska Medicaid is available to certain low income persons including persons who are aged, blind, disabled, children, and others who meet eligibility requirements.
-Kids Connection is part of Nebraska Medicaid and provides medical assistance to children age 18 and younger.
+CHIP is part of Nebraska Medicaid and provides medical assistance to children age 18 and younger.

 What services are covered?